-Business prototyping is strong here because although you start with informal sketches and diagrams it enables you to incorporate the results of those sketches and diagrams into more formal model and simulations, if necessary.
-This ensures that critical ideas and decisions don’t get lost, even in large-scale transformation projects.
+Business prototyping is strong here because although you start with informal sketches and diagrams it enables you to incorporate the results of those sketches and diagrams into more formal models and simulations, if necessary.
+This ensures that critical ideas and decisions do not get lost, even in large-scale transformation projects.

 It is important to note that prototypes are much more than models and simulations.

 Depending on the situation, we use our prototypes in multiple ways:

 to build scenario cockpits that help you explore your current situation and new business ideas and strategies.

 to create interactive business war games.

 to generate documentation such as process manuals and organization handbooks.

 Let us face it: when making big decisions about your business you cannot afford to fail.